Welcome to the Oklahoma FSA Website!

 The election of agricultural producers to FSA county committees is important to ALL farmers and ranchers, whether beginning or long-established with large or small operations.
 It is crucial that every eligible producer participate in these elections because FSA county committees are a link between the agricultural community and the U.S. Department of Agriculture.

-- December 2, 2013 –Last day to return voted ballots to the local USDA Service Center.
+- January 17, 2014 –Last day to return corrected voted ballots to the local USDA Service Center.

 Emergency Conservation Program (ECP)